 The patient with a true hormonal imbalance will require medication to reduce the raised levels of hormones and create balance in the body.
 The areas highly affected by a hormonal imbalance are the face, neck, chest and abdomen.
 This is known as having a male hair pattern.
 Proper medication will reduce continual new follicular activity and allow the laser treatments to work.
 A hormone specialist known as an endocrinologist should be following the patient for proper diagnosis and medications.

 The best candidates for laser hair removal have lighter skin and the dark hair.
 However, the ND:Yag laser enables hair removal for darker skin tones to be done safely and effectively.
 There are higher risks of complications when treating brown skin tones, therefore it is extremely important that you look at the qualifications and experience of the technician and the clinic performing those treatments.
 Is there a doctor overseeing the treatments?
 If a complication does occur, are they equipped to treat the complication effectively?
 Surely not at your typical medi-spa or hair salon.
 There are no regulations in Ontario or Canada that governs cosmetic laser treatments!
 A reputable Toronto plastic surgery or dermatology clinic with an established laser practice is where you will have the most effective treatment and the safest environment.

-At Visage Clinic in Toronto and Richmond Hill, the laser in our practice is the Cynosure Apogee Elite Laser.
+At Visage Clinic in Toronto, the laser in our practice is the Cynosure Apogee Elite Laser.
 Recognised as the “Gold Standard” for permanent hair reduction, it is a dual laser that has the 755 nm Alexandrite laser and the 1064 nm Nd: Yag.